RobertoMalatesta/HeadSocket/README.md

 - WebSocket frame continuation is supported *(and automatically resolved for you)*
 - performance is not great *(but should be enough in most cases)*
 - UTF-8?
 Unicode?
 What?!
-- bugfixes and suggestions are welcome!
+- bug-fixes and suggestions are welcome!

 ### What is this good for?
 I needed an easy way to quickly create remote connection interfaces.
 By embedding small WebSocket server into my code, I can communicate with it from almost any browser, any platform and any place over network.
 Writing simple debugging tools, remote controllers or profilers gets much easier, because all I need is just a bit of HTML and JavaScript!